Rucha-Goundadkar/Event-Booking-System-GraphQL/README.md

 # Event-Booking-System-GraphQL

-To install all dependencies run command : npm install
+To install all dependencies, run command : npm install

-To run the server execute command : npm start
+To run the server, execute command : npm start